YousofHajHasan/Football__Possession/README.md

 As the Players+Ball dataset performed poorly in ball detection, I started creating data from scratch.
 First, I collected videos of various football matches and annotated them using [Roboflow](https://roboflow.com/).
 This generated two versions of the Ball Dataset: one without augmentation techniques and one with.
 Each version comprises 650 and 1,770 images, respectively.

 You can notice that the ball bounding box is relatively big compared to the ball size.
-This is because when I tried to train the model on a smaller bounding box, it didn't perform well. so for some reason, the bigger box learns and trains the model better.
+This is because it didn't perform well when I tried to train the model on a smaller bounding box.
+So, for some reason, the bigger box learns and trains the model better.